Directory-based coherence: Directory node

-Please note that the protocol described above is the basic implementation and race conditions can occur due to the fact that directory can be out of sync with the caches and also messages between processors can be overlapping.
+The protocol described above is the basic implementation and race conditions can occur due to the fact that directory can be out of sync with the caches and also messages between processors can be overlapping.
 More complex implementations are available like Scalable Coherent Interface which have multiple states.

 DASH cache coherence protocol is another protocol that uses directory-based coherence scheme.
 DASH protocol uses a clustered approach, where processors inside a cluster are kept coherent using bus based snooping scheme, while the clusters are connected in a directory approach.
 Even though various protocols use different implementations for tracking cache blocks, however the concept of directory remains same.